How experienced is the team that will provide my care?

 What kinds of clinical advances are performed?

 YNHTC team members perform liver, kidney, kidney/pancreas, pancreas and heart transplantation.
 The center is the region's leader in the evaluation and treatment of advanced liver disease.
-In addition, we provide vascular access for patients who require dialysis treatment.
 YNHTC offers innovative treatments and access to research trials for patients suffering from a wide range of conditions, including kidney failure, liver failure and Type 1 diabetes mellitus.

-YNHTC provides options and hope for high-risk patients who have been turned down for transplantation elsewhere.
-YNHTC is the only transplant center providing pediatric liver transplantation in Connecticut, Rhode Island, Vermont and Southern Massachusetts; in addition we serve the Northeastern U.S. region and receive international referrals.
+YNHTC provides options and hope for pediatric patients and for high-risk patients who may have been turned down for transplantation elsewhere.
 Innovations in surgery include living donor, split, reduced and mono-segment liver transplantation.

 Patients who have end-stage kidney disease, complications from diabetes, or both may be referred to YNHTC for transplant evaluation.
-Our well-established program, in existence for more than 20 years, offers traditional transplantation of the kidney donated from a deceased donor as well as living-donor transplantation.
+Our well-established program offers traditional transplantation of the kidney donated from a deceased donor as well as living-donor transplantation.

-The Hepatobiliary Cancer Program offers an entire spectrum of therapies for liver cancer, also known as hepatobiliary carcinoma.
+The Hepatobiliary Cancer Program, coupled with our colleagues at the Smilow Cancer Center, offers an entire spectrum of therapies for liver cancer, also known as hepatocellular carcinoma and cholangiocarcinoma.
 A combination of interventional radiology and surgical techniques, including ablation therapy, liver resection, new chemotherapeutic options and liver transplantation, are now available; and in certain patients, these treatments can even cure the disease.

-YNHTC serves patients from Connecticut, New York, New Jersey, throughout the country and beyond.
+YNHTC serves patients from all over New England, across the country and beyond.
 We are a major referral center for other transplant programs faced with particularly challenging cases.